Gaslight Game Design Challenge

 As in the past, the judges consist of experts and thought leaders in the world of video games as well as experts on the issue of abusive dating relationships - especially as it impacts young people.
-This year's judges are still being finalized but here are the judges who have already signed up.

 What is the 'Life.Love.
 Game Design Challenge'?

 The Life.Love.
 Game Design Challenge is an annual contest open to game designers and game developers around the world.
 Designers and developers are invited to create their own video game to prevent teen dating violence.